LinuxForHealth/dicom-rules-engine/README.md

 ## Development Quickstart

-The FHIR Converter has the following dependencies:
+The DICOM rules engine has the following dependencies:

 * JDK 11 or later
 * Gradle